 Now is the moment to wear that floppy hat.
 No, not just for the gram, but to shade your face from the sun.

 9. Hydrate your skin with a cooling moisturizer or after-sun cream

 10. Cool off at a waterpark or fountain (if allowed)

 Did you know many cities have cool attractions like waterparks?
 Or aqua parks?
 Play around in the water all day, go from the highest slide and go tubing in your floaty device!
 The Illa Fantasia Waterpark near Barcelona is a great option to avoid the heatwave in Spain.

 I’m not saying to dive in the first fountain you see.
 Some are monuments or even dangerous, but many cities have these cool water sprouts where you can run around, cool off and just have fun (with the kids.)

-11. Avoid waiting in line, purchase skip-the-line tickets online
+11. Avoid waiting in line, purchase time-slotted tickets online

 Waiting in line is never a good idea in my book, but especially not during a heatwave in Europe.
 Standing for hours in the blistering sun can be avoided as many big attractions have skip-the-line tickets or prebooked time-slotted ticket options.

 Some come at an extra fee of 2 or 3 euros but others are the exact same price.
 All you have to do is go online and purchase in advance.

 Notorious are the lines around the Vatican, waiting to get in the museum.
 I just bought skip-the-line Vatican tickets online, walk straight past all the people waiting and enjoy the grandeur that is air-conditioning (and the fine art of course).

 12. Take a siesta

 Have a late lunch and then just relax.
 You don’t necessarily have to go to the hotel and take a nap, just relax for a couple of hours, sit back, save your energy and try to avoid exhausting yourself.

 13. Cut your day into 2 halves